MooersLab/diary2023inLaTeX/README.md

 I wanted an independent place to store my daily writing on [750words.com](https://750words.com), where it is stored in plain text files that are hard to search.
 I wanted that writing to be indexable and searchable in a single PDF for a calendar year rather than 365 files.
 This document has been very useful for finding information, including data wrangling protocols and computer code, that I used in the past.
-If it is used as a' Captian's log' of one's own Enterprise, it can gather information for annual reports.
+It can gather information for annual reports if used as a "Captian's log" of one's personal Enterprise.
 For example, lists of accomplishments can be stored in the Appendices.

 ## Prior Experience